ChrisAntaki/rain/README.md

 # Artificial Intelligence Experiments

-This is a collection of fun AI experiments.
+This is not an officially supported Google product.
+It's just a collection of fun artificial intelligence experiments.